Surgeon24/UPorto_Event/EBD/EBD.md

 > The creation script includes the code necessary to build (and rebuild) the database.
 > The population script includes an amount of tuples suitable for testing and with plausible values for the fields of the database.
 >
-> The complete code of each script must be included in the group's git repository and links added here.
+> The complete code of each script must be included in the groups git repository and links added here.

 ### A.1.
 Database schema